 No significant IPC events have been reported in the last 12 months.

-The annual infection control audit was carried out in February 2017 by nurses Starsmore and Eames, and Sue Rosborough.
+The annual infection control audit was carried out in April 2018 by Nurse Eames, and Sue Rosborough.
 The findings of the audit showed that all infection control policies and protocols were being adhered to.

-It was agreed that an appropriate cleaning schedule was in place and that the new housekeeper was working to a high standard, aware of COSHH requirements and the colour coded system for housekeeping.
+It was agreed that an appropriate cleaning schedule was in place.
+The housekeeper has taken over the role of toy cleaning and works to a high standard, aware of COSHH requirements and the colour coded system for housekeeping.
+Patient feedback refers to a "clean, light and airy building".

 A Health and Safety Risk Assessment (including infection control) was carried out in June 2012 and updated in August 2013, October 2014, October 2015 and February 2017.
 This is conducted ideally annually by the nurse Team, and whenever there is a significant change.
-The results of the Risk Assessment for 2017 will be shared with the practice team at an in-house training session.
+The results of the Risk Assessment for 2017 were shared with the practice team at the in-house training session in My 2017, at which handwashing training was also carried out.

 The Practice has signed up to the IPC Champions strategy led by Calderdale MBC.
-Both Nurses Eames and Starsmore are attending an IPC Study Day on 5th April 2017.
+Both Nurses Eames and Starsmore attended an IPC Study Day in April 2017.

 Disposable curtains and disposable pillow covers are in use in clinical rooms.